-Jeremy’s 2011 book for children describes the farming of giant lizards who can re-grow their tails so these tails can be fed to lions and other predators so they no longer have to kill their animal friends!
+Jeremy’s 2011 book for children, A Perfect Life, describes the farming of giant lizards who can re-grow their tails so these tails can be fed to lions and other predators so they no longer have to kill their animal friends!
 You will note Jeremy can’t spell, he has never been able to spell and still can’t.
 He says he couldn’t care less about spelling.
 Academically, Jeremy says he was a train wreck, usually coming last or close to last in his class.

-With regard to Jeremy’s ability to draw, his great grandfather on his father’s side was a church canon who came out from Ireland to Australia.
+With regard to Jeremy’s ability to draw, his great-grandfather on his father’s side was a church canon who came out from Ireland to Australia.
 His surname was Bevan and he was known as ‘Canon Bevan’.
-Well Canon Bevan was said to be a wonderful drawer and to have a very funny, entertaining sense of humour.
-So it could be that Jeremy got his ability to draw from his great grandfather, although, as Jeremy described earlier, he attributes it to his relatively innocent access to our species’ instinctive self or soul.
+Well, Canon Bevan was said to be a wonderful drawer and to have a very funny, entertaining sense of humour.
+So it could be that Jeremy got his ability to draw from his great-grandfather, although, as Jeremy described earlier, he attributes it to his relatively innocent access to our species’ instinctive self or soul.
 Jeremy can certainly draw and, as can be seen in his Ultra Nothing drawings, he has a wonderful sense of humour as well.
-Often, during breaks from his writing which requires incredibly intense focus, he is telling jokes and funny stories to make us all laugh.
+Often, during breaks from his writing which requires incredibly intense focus, he is telling jokes and funny stories to make us all laugh and help relieve the pressure of our difficult job.
 He is quite a good yodeller as well which is very entertaining—and he can roll a coin through his fingers, and spin a coin right along a bar at the pub so that it goes around a glass of beer and comes back again!
 Jeremy has this extraordinary free, unresigned mind, the result of which is he is extremely imaginative, so his sense of humour, like his ability to draw, is probably a product of genes and nurturing.
 Jeremy’s great interest during his school years was nature and although he was a gifted sportsman he never won any academic prizes.
-When he was at Tudor House School, however, he did, on more than one occasion, win the prize for ‘Most Amusing’ (Jeremy explains that in the school’s annual fancy dress party, he twice went as ‘The World Famous Irish Tin Can Band’, which anyone who couldn’t think of what to go as could join, and the band marched around the room crashing together garbage lids and the like, making so much noise he was given this prize to shut him up!), and the 1958 edition of the school magazine published an imaginative story Jeremy wrote when he was 12 about a pet cockatoo who would blow rice bubbles through a straw and yell ‘stick ’em up’, and one day a burglar entered the house and the cockatoo held him up until the police came!
+When he was at Tudor House School, however, he did, on more than one occasion, win the prize for ‘Most Amusing’ (Jeremy explains that in the school’s annual fancy dress party, he twice went as ‘The World Famous Irish Tin Can Band’, which anyone who couldn’t think of what to go as could join, and the band marched around the room crashing together garbage lids and the like, making so much noise he was given this prize to shut him up!).
+Also, the 1958 edition of the school magazine published an imaginative story Jeremy wrote when he was 12 about a pet cockatoo who would blow rice bubbles through a straw and yell ‘stick ’em up’, and that one day a burglar entered the house and the cockatoo held him up until the police came!
 Anyone who was at the University of New England with Jeremy will tell you stories of Jeremy sitting at the back of the class drawing funny pictures, like ‘A person eating his forehead’, and passing them around the lecture theatre.
-The following is an extract from FREEDOM: The End Of The Human Condition which illustrates Jeremy’s very funny and imaginative mind—and also his unresigned mind’s great preoccupation with trying to understand the world.

-The following poem of Jeremy’s, written in about 1969 when he was 23 years old, is a powerful anticipation of our species liberation from the human condition and reveals how alive and irrepressible his soulful world is.
+This poem of Jeremy’s, written in about 1969 when he was 23 years old, is a powerful anticipation of our species’ liberation from the human condition and reveals how alive and irrepressible his soulful world is.
 It also shows how strong Jeremy’s vision has always been of being able to solve the human condition and by so doing bring about a fabulous human-condition-free new world for humans.
-It is reproduced in ;
+It is reproduced in :

 ‘This is a story you see, just a story—but for you / Um—I remember a long time ago in the distant future a timeless day / a sunlit cloudless day when all things were fine / when we all slow-danced our way to breakfast in the sun // You see the day awoke with music / Can you imagine one thousand horses slow galloping towards you across a vast plain / and we loved that day so much / We all danced like Isadora Duncan through the morning light // We skipped and twirled and spun about / Fairies were there like dragonflies over a pool / Little girls with wings they hovered and flew about / their small voices you could hear / You see it was that kind of morning // When the afternoon arrived it was big and bold and beautiful / In worn out jeans and bouncing breasts we began / to fight—our way—into another day / into something new—to jive our way into the night / from sunshine into a thunderstorm // We all took our place, rank upon rank we came / as an army with Hendrix out in front / and the music busted the horizon into shreds / By God we broke the world apart / The pieces were of different colours and there were so many people / We danced in coloured dust, we left in sweat no room at all / We had a ball in gowns of grey and red / There were things that happened that nobody knew / Bigger and better, I had written on my sweater / Where there was sky there was music, huge clouds of it / and there were storms of gold with coloured lights / It was so good we cried tears into our eyes / In a tug of war of love we had no strength left at all / Dear God we cried but he only sighed and / whispered strength through leaves of laughter // On and on we came in bold ranks of silvered gold / to lead a world that didn’t know to somewhere it didn’t care / It couldn’t last, it had to end and yet it had an endless end / We were so happy in balloons of coloured bubbles that wouldn’t bust / and we couldn’t, couldn’t quench our lust / There we were all together for ever and ever / and tomorrow had better beware because / when we’ve wept and slept we will be there to shake its bloody neck.’